 I recommend that you give this situation two months of 100% of the Exercise, Discipline, then Affection approach.
 Make sure you give it your all before returning the dog to the shelter.
 If you do make that tough choice, don’t feel bad about your mistake, but learn from the experience!
 Perhaps this dog wasn’t the right match for your family.
 Make sure you go through the mourning process over separating from the dog.

 Before considering another dog, do your research.
 Get the whole family involved.
-In the book Member of the Family which comes out in October, we talk a lot about how each family member should contribute, and we cover the entire experience of bringing a dog into your life -- from finding the right dog to you until your dog passes away.
-You may also want to check out our DVDs, such as People Training for Dogs, which provides you with a background in understanding dog psychology.
+In the book Member of the Family which comes out in October, we talk a lot about how each family member should contribute, and we cover the entire experience of bringing a dog into your life — from finding the right dog to you until your dog passes away.
+You may also want to check out our DVDs which provides you with a background in understanding dog psychology.
 These are just a few of the resources available to you.
 I highly recommend you learn as much as you can before adopting again.

 You want to make sure you can be 100% committed to the animal for her lifetime before bringing her into your home.
 I recommend that you save money for any training or behavior rehabilitation needs before bringing the dog home and consider investing pet health insurance.
 This way you can feel confident that you will be able to provide for all your dog’s needs before you’ve even picked her out!